| By

 - technically, ethically and organizationally - but

-did not have the social skills to be
+did not have the social skills, nor network connections to be

-part of any organization that I had experienced since
+an effective part of any organization since what I had experienced during my building

 the 1960s.
-I had found only one [link] organization
+Even then, I had found only one [tishman] organization

 that, in any way, created the organizational space